AntibodyEngineers/2025-Antibodies-and-AI/iCn3D.md

   ]
 }
 ```
 Will load the structures with the respective HEADER lines: HEADER nb_gfp_des_1_dldesign_0_best, and HEADER nb_gfp_des_2_dldesign_0_best.
-The ids will be listed in the Collection Viewer window.
-When an id is clicked, the interactions between the H and T chains are slected and displayed (first command), along with an intercation graphic (second command).
+The IDs will be listed in the Collection Viewer window.
+When an ID is clicked, the interactions between the H and T chains are slected and displayed (first command), along with an intercation graphic (second command) per the image below.

 ![collection showing a selected structure and its interchain interactions](/images/icn3d-collection.png?raw=true)

 > [!TIP]
 > Fighting with tabs & spaces from a code editor?
-Paste into https://jsonformatter.org/ to reformat
+Paste into https://jsonformatter.org/ to reformat.
+The above json was a pain.

 ## Localized version
 iCn3D can also be run on local computers.
-The code can be optained by running:
+The code can be obtained by running:
 ```bash
 git clone https://github.com/ncbi/icn3d.git
 ```
-Then
+Followed by:
 ```
 cd icn3d
 ```